Ally Louks

-Amelia Mary Louks (/'lu:ks/; born 8 December 1997), known online as Dr. Ally Louks, is an English literary academic.
+Amelia Mary Louks (/'lu:ks/; born 8 December 1997), known online as Dr Ally Louks, is an English literary academic.
 She gained prominence after a photograph of her holding her PhD dissertation went viral on social media, bringing attention to the politics of how smell is described and utilised in English literature.
+Her book Under Your Nose: The Pleasures and Politics of Smell is forthcoming with Penguin.

-Education
+Early life and education

-Amelia Mary Louks was born in December 1997.
+Amelia Mary Louks was born on 8 December 1997.
 She graduated with a Bachelor of Arts (BA) in English Literature from the University of Exeter in 2019 and a Master of Arts (MA) in Issues in Modern Society from University College London (UCL) in 2020.
 The topic of her final undergraduate project was perfume marketing.

 On a grant and supervised by Kasia Boddy, Louks completed her PhD at Peterhouse, Cambridge in 2024.
 Her dissertation was titled Olfactory Ethics: The Politics of Smell in Modern and Contemporary Prose.
-It examines "morally exigent olfactory language in relation to disgust and desire affects."
+It examines "morally exigent olfactory language in relation to disgust and desire affects".

-When explaining her thesis to the broader audience, she has said, "I draw on the well-documented history of olfactory prejudice in order to examine its contemporary relevance...We tend to think that our desire to avoid bad smells is an instinctual, protective mechanism, but evidence suggests that we are taught which smells to find disgusting, since, the disgust response is almost entirely lacking in children under the age of two.
+When explaining her thesis to the broader audience, she has said: "I draw on the well-documented history of olfactory prejudice in order to examine its contemporary relevance...We tend to think that our desire to avoid bad smells is an instinctual, protective mechanism, but evidence suggests that we are taught which smells to find disgusting, since, the disgust response is almost entirely lacking in children under the age of two.
 The sense of smell, then, is shaped by society and is influenced by the prejudices that pervade it."